 Most organizations give considerable focus to ensuring they have the best equipment, technology, and systems.
 Which are all incredibly important.
 Unfortunately, far too many organizations neglect the most important element ... their people and their organizational culture.

 People are what make an organization tick.

-Place two businesses side by side, outfit them with exactly the same equipment, technology and systems and one will outperform the other.
+Place two businesses side by side, outfit them with the same equipment, technology and systems, and one will outperform the other.
 Why?
 Because of the people and the culture in the business.
 So how did you arrive at the culture in your organization?

-Most organization's cultures come about by default ... not deliberate design ... which is why so many businesses don't achieve their potential
+Most organization cultures come about by default ... not deliberate design ... which is why so many businesses don't achieve their potential

 Unfortunately for many organizations' the culture probably came about by default.
-Driven by the values and beliefs of the core group of people who founded the organization, with probably little, to no, deliberate thought or systematic design of the culture.
+They are driven by the values and beliefs of the core group of people who founded the organization, with probably little, to no, deliberate thought or systematic design of the culture.

 In most organizations, much thought and planning is put into the 'technical' side of the business (how the systems and equipment work to enable people to deliver the product or service), but little, to no time, on the most important component -- engaging the hearts and minds of the people who actually make the product or deliver the service.